Rishi Valley School: Origins

 Rishi Valley was born with the idea of starting a world university, conceptualized by Annie Besant, President of the Theosophical Society, in 1925.
 Three sites near Jiddu Krishnamurti's birthplace, Madanapalle were identified as possible locations for the school.
 At a site in Thettu Valley a big banyan tree attracted his notice and he built the school in the region surrounding the tree.

 In 1926, Jiddu Krishnamurti's colleague C.S.
 Trilokikar on his request went from hamlet to hamlet by bullock cart, buying land until a 300-acre campus had been assembled.
 By 1929 most of the land for Rishi Valley had been acquired.
-Trilokikar named the whole basin Rishi Valley, a name derived from legends about rishis, who were held to have live in the hills surrounding the valley, thousands of years ago.
+Trilokikar named the whole basin Rishi Valley, a name derived from legends about rishis, who were held to have lived in the hills surrounding the valley, thousands of years ago.
 However, before the land was completely assembled, Besant abandoned the idea of a world university because there were more pressing matters of national importance for her, such as India's Home Rule Movement.